Why Do My Boobs Hurt When I’m Not Pregnant? | Clear, Honest Answers

 Lifestyle Modifications First Line Approach

 Simple steps such as switching to a supportive bra designed for your activity level can drastically reduce mechanical strain on breasts.
-Wearing sports bras during exercise prevents unnecessary movement which aggravates nerves.
+Wearing sports bras during exercise prevents unnecessary movement which aggravates nerves and breast tissue.

-Reducing caffeine intake has helped some women decrease premenstrual tenderness though evidence remains mixed.
-Staying hydrated flushes excess fluids reducing swelling sensations too.
+Reducing caffeine intake has helped some women decrease premenstrual tenderness, though evidence remains mixed.
+Staying hydrated, lowering excess salt if swelling is a personal trigger, and tracking symptoms by cycle date can also help identify patterns.

-Stress management techniques including yoga or meditation help regulate hormones indirectly easing cyclical mastalgia episodes.
+Stress management techniques including yoga, breathing exercises, walking, journaling, or meditation may help regulate stress responses indirectly easing cyclical mastalgia episodes.

 Pain Relief Medications When Needed